thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-jdbc-driver.md

 ---
 title: [JDBC Driver Overview]
-keywords: jdbc,driver,database,connect
 last_updated: tbd
-tags: [performance]
 summary: "Use JDBC to interact with databases in a standard manner."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Java Database Connectivity (JDBC) is a Java standard API that allows applications to interact with databases in a standard manner.
-ThoughtSpot has JDBC support via a JDBC driver we provide.
+ThoughtSpot has JDBC support through a JDBC driver that we provide.

 ## Connector type